 Throughout the year, participants have had buddies, webinars, coaching, and in-person meetings; but all those structures are about to end.
 So, we will discuss what structures would support them as they pursue the inspiring future they envisioned, and they will make plans for putting those structures into place.

-We would be happy to create a customized leadership program for the lawyers at your firm.
-Please contact us for further information.
+We would be happy to create a customized program for the lawyers at your firm, company or government office.

 Great leaders don't perform in a vacuum.
 Here are tips to create other leaders to support your efforts.